 Currently… STILL A GOOD PREMISE: THIS PLAY is based on a situation EVERYONE CAN RELATE TO.
 A loved one lying in a bed in a hospital room.
 The play begins with family members coming into the room to visit.
 They are then seen one by one, pondering and reflecting upon their life together with the patient.
 Emotions come back in flashbacks, emotions come in the moment.
 They lament.
 They cajole.
 They sing their hearts out with their respective “SHOUDA-WOULDA-COUDAS”.
 Again, everyone will relate to this play.

 FYI & Bears Repeating… Book & Lyrics were written with humor and pathos by former syndicated cartoonist-turned playwright, Larry Brenner.
 It is semi-autobiographical for both lyricist and composer.
 First, the lead character as a writer working with words… wants to be taken seriously… delivers his dialogue in short sing-song syllables.
-Then, he acts out in lyrical laments… singing all his own “SHOULD-WOULDA-COULDAS”.
+Then, he acts out in lyrical laments… singing all his own “SHOULDA-WOULDA-COULDAS”.